 Members of the public, including property owners, can nominate places for inclusion in the Heritage overlay.
-Following a process that includes public consultation, Council decides if a place should be included in the Heritage overlay based on the recommendations of Council’s City Architecture and Heritage team.
+Following a process that includes public consultation, Council decides if a place should be included in the Heritage overlay based on the recommendations of Council’s Heritage Policy team.

 - Council receives nomination for heritage place or precinct

-- Council’s City Architecture and Heritage team investigates the nomination, including the history of the place, its physical attributes and associated heritage significance, and consults the Heritage Advisory Committee.
+- Council’s Heritage Policy team investigates the nomination, including the history of the place, its physical attributes and associated heritage significance, and consults the Heritage Advisory Committee.